Sertion/vscode-gitblame/README.md

 * See Git blame information in-line for your currently selected line.
 * See Git blame information on the last selected line in your editor.
 * Quick link to open the latest commit on the current line in the most popular online git tools.
-* Open `git show` for the latest commit on the current line in an vscode terminal.
+* Open `git show` for the latest commit on the current line in an editor terminal.
 * Commands that can be bound to custom keyboard shortcuts.
 * Support for both SHA-1 and SHA-256 repositories.